hazelcast/hazelcast/hazelcast-documentation/src/SPIProxy.md

 }
 ```

+#### Making the CounterService Implementation ManagedService and RemoteService

-Now, we need to make the CounterService implementing not only the ManagedService interface, but also the interface `com.hazelcast.spi.RemoteService`.
+Now, we need to make the `CounterService` implementation not only the `ManagedService` interface, but also the interface `com.hazelcast.spi.RemoteService`.
 This way, a client will be able to get a handle of a counter proxy.

 ```java